 (1)-Officials And Administrators

-This replaces the existing specification for the same class in the same Salary Group MP 70 approved effective October 20, 1994.
-(Revised to remove Red Circle)
+This replaces the existing specification for the class of Director of Municipal Finance Services in Salary Group MP 70 approved effective December 18, 2009.
+(Revised to modify content) Action No. 21-012